-We reviewed the disclosures made in note 1.4 and note 16 to the disclosure statement which sets out the key judgements and estimates to them.
-Our review focussed on ensuring that the disclosures appropriately explain the loan provisioning methodology and assumptions, in particular the adjustments made as a result of COVID-19.
+We reviewed the disclosures made in note 1.4 and note 16 to the disclosure statement which sets out the key judgements and estimates.
+Our review focussed on ensuring that the disclosures appropriately explain the loan provisioning methodology and assumptions, in particular the adjustments made as a result of the ongoing macroeconomic uncertainty.